 To the cost of the dose you need to add the costs of delivery.
 This varies greatly by method:

-Dose by darting in the field: This requires purchase of the PZP and a dart (about $30 combined), plus the time and expenses for the darter.
-When the BLM uses volunteers, such as our organization, it doesn’t incur additional costs (but we do).
-When a BLM employee darts a horse, the darters time and costs (vehicle, etc.) should be calculated into the total cost per dose.
+Darting in the field: This requires purchase of the PZP and a dart (about $30 combined), plus the time and expenses for the darter.

-Dose when gathered and released: Sometimes, during a gather and removal operation, some mares are treated with PZP and released.
-Typically, they are treated with PZP-22 (about $300) and released.
+Treated when gathered and released: Sometimes, during a gather and removal operation, some mares are treated with PZP and released.
+Typically, they are treated with PZP-22 and released.
 The cost of this type of treatment is mostly just the cost of the dose, since the gather and removal is the main focus of the operation.
+(It should be noted that cost of gathering and removing horses is rather expensive, as it typically involves at least one helicopter and a number of field crew.)

-Dose by bait/water trap: This is when a wild horse is trapped in a pen and a dose of PZP is delivered.
+Treated by bait/water trap: This is when a wild horse is trapped in a pen and a dose of PZP is delivered.
 This is, so far, a fairly infrequent scenario, and we don’t know the costs.
-However, we’d like to see it more frequently applied.
+However, we’d like to see it more frequently applied to herds with animals that are difficult to approach and dart by rifle.

 The one thing we will address, on this front, is the topic of how PZP is registered with the EPA.